microsoft/industry/fsi/referenceImplementation/readme.md

 This user guide explains the FSI Landing Zones on Microsoft Azure reference implementation, what it is, what it does, and how FSI organizations can use this as a starting point in their tenant - both for greenfield and brownfield deployments, to achieve a secure-by-default, and scalable Azure platform and landing zones regardless of their scale-point.

-> Note: This reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure digital transformation for the organization as a whole on Microsoft Azure.
+> Note: This reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure by-default digital transformation for the organization as a whole on Microsoft Azure.
 We will continue to enhance and develop the reference implementation alongside with the overall Azure roadmap, based on proven and validated design patterns with FSI customers at scale.

 ## Table of Contents